Prepare for Social Studies Certification

 EDU-565: Methods of Teaching Social Studies: in Middle/High School

-This course helps to prepare students to teach history, geography, civics, and social science areas in grades 5 through 12.
-A variety of teaching methods prepare students to write lessons and prepare units that include other disciplines; differentiated instruction; and formative and summative assessments.
-Students also prepare an action research proposal in the course.
+This course helps to prepare students to teach history, geography, economics, civics, and social science areas in grades 5 through 12.
+A variety of teaching methods prepare students to write lessons and prepare standards-based units that include other disciplines, formative and summative assessments, integrate technology, and to differentiate instruction.

 EDU-571: Student Teaching and Seminar